Primal (comics)

-Primal (Teon Macik) is a fictional comic book superhero appearing in American comic books published by Marvel Comics.
+Primal (Teon Macik) is a fictional superhero appearing in American comic books published by Marvel Comics.
 The character first appeared in The Uncanny X-Men #529, in the fourth chapter of the "Five Lights" storyline, and was created by Matt Fraction and Kieron Gillen.
 He is one of the "Five Lights"—a group of mutants who manifested their abilities after the events of "Second Coming".

 Publication history

 Primal first appeared in Uncanny X-Men.
 Following his introduction, he, along with Hope Summers, Transonic, Oya, Zero, and Velocidad, began to feature in the series Generation Hope.
 He continues to make appearances in The Uncanny X-Men as well.